Orcapt/orca-pip/docs/guides/PATTERNS_GUIDE.md

 # Design Patterns Guide

-Complete guide to design patterns available in Lexia SDK for professional code organization.
+Complete guide to design patterns available in Orca SDK for professional code organization.

 ## Table of Contents